LiquidPlayer/ConsoleSurface/README.md

 })
 ```

 Okay, so here's what happening.
-We are once again setting in indefinite timer so that the
+We are setting an indefinite timer so that the
 process stays alive until we decide to kill it.
 After that, we are requesting to attach to a
 surface with `LiquidCore.attach(surface, callback)`.
 The _surface_ parameter is the canonical
-name of the surface (`org.liquidplayer.surfaces.console.ConsoleSurface` is so far the only
+name of the surface (`org.liquidplayer.surfaces.console.ConsoleSurface`)
-choice) and _callback_ is a callback function that takes an error as its argument.
+and _callback_ is a callback function that takes an error as its argument.
 We are using
 the arrow function (`=>`) notation here.
 ES6 is for real and it's time to get used to it.
 If you
 want to use old-timey `function(error) { ... }` notation, that's ok too.